drammock/bigphon-proposal/bigphon-abstract.md

 The scripts can output pitch or formant frequency measurements, and can also output Praat Pitch and Formant object files for later analysis or additional automated measurement.
 The algorithm parameters used for each interval are saved to a log file to aide reproducibility.
 An integrated navigation tool helps users to move quickly within the current recording or across recordings in the corpus.
+An example of the interface is shown in Figure 1.

 The semiauto tools are designed to make high-reliability measurement feasible for small- to medium-sized corpora.
 We expect them to be especially valuable for research questions where the uncertainty or noise inherent in automated measurement is intolerable; e.g., the study of near-mergers in vowel systems, subtly different intonation patterns, etc.